 Hire Details:

-We hired our canal boat through Norbury Wharf.
+For our Ultimate UK Canal Boat Adventure we hired our canal boat through Norbury Wharf.
 We purely chose this one due to price, availability and a decent cruising route from this starting location.
 The inclusions on the boat and the layout to suit our family was consistent across most hire companies.
 We found them to be acceptable, the boat condition was suitable, the booking process easy and the hand-over and return process straight forward.

 Our only down point was the communication for the collection day / first night.
 Upon booking, we were told we had until 4pm for collection, however when we arrived at 3:40pm we were told it was too late in the day for them to do the handover with us and we would have to do it the next morning.
 This meant we had to stay overnight on the boat in the mooring.
 Had we been told the handover time / collection time was 3:30pm or 3pm we would have ensured we were there on time.
 They were not willing to stay back even 5 minutes after 4pm to complete the hand over.